What is a Cap in Soccer? A Comprehensive Guide to Caps in Professional Leagues

 4. Designated Player Rule: The designated player rule allows teams to sign one or more high-profile players who are exempt from the salary cap restrictions.
 This type of cap is often used in leagues like Major League Soccer to attract world-class players and increase the league’s exposure.

-See also Set for Success: Analyzing Set-Piece Strategies in Soccer
+See also Volunteerism in Grassroots Soccer

 The differences between each type of cap depend on the specific rules and regulations governing the league in question.
 Hard salary caps are more restrictive than soft salary caps, which allow teams to spend more money but at a cost.
 Squad caps limit the number of players a team can have rather than the amount they can spend, while designated player rules enable teams to sign high-profile players without worrying about the cap.
 Ultimately, the type of cap used depends on the goals and objectives of the league and the level of financial stability the league wants to achieve.